Ulster American Folk Park: Research and education

-The entrance section includes a restaurant, a visitors' information centre and the Centre for Migration Studies (CMS).
-The CMS has an attached library and offers, in conjunction with the University of Ulster and Queen's University of Belfast, postgraduate and undergraduate courses, as well as tailored and shorter courses; all of the courses concern the study of Irish migration from 1600 to the present day.
+The entrance section includes a restaurant, a visitors' information centre and the Mellon Centre for Migration Studies (MCMS).
+The MCMS has an attached library and offers, in conjunction with the University of Ulster and Queen's University of Belfast, postgraduate and undergraduate courses, as well as tailored and shorter courses; all of the courses concern the study of Irish migration from 1600 to the present day.
 The specialist research library contains some 10,000 volumes, over 50 periodicals, maps, audio-visual material, and a collection of primary source documents (the Irish Emigration Database) which is searchable on computer.
 The centre is open to visitors during basic office hours, and closed during public holidays.